 Me: 41.
 Fully cooked.

+What the…did you just…oh hell no!
 I don’t think so…Homey don’t play dat!
-She scoffed at my boy and threw in an “already,” as if my son is lagging behind.
+She even threw in an “already,” as if my son is lagging behind.
 Aren’t we supposed to exchange platitudes about how cute each other’s babies are?
 My first interaction with a fellow parent and she’s touting her kid’s plumpness as a sign of superiority.
-Something’s wrong when a woman so obese has a baby of that size at 38 weeks.
+Something’s wrong when a woman so obese has a baby of that size at 37 weeks.
 Diabetes anyone?
-Can the little creature even open her eyes with all that ocular cellulite?
 Okay…calm down…she may have psychological issues with the birthweight.
 It’s projection or whatever.
 If anyone deserves a break, it’s someone who just shoved a human through her peehole.
-Besides, her waistline and single eyelids probably make her a pariah in the Korean community.
-Gosh…she’s still looking at my son like that.
-So hostile.
-Like he’s a lesser life form.
-This is bullshit, I need to say something.
+Gosh…she’s still looking at my son like he’s a lesser life form.
+Gotta say something.

 Me: How tall is your baby?